snazy2000/SnipeitPS/docs/Reset-SnipeitAccessoryOwner.md

 ### -assigned_pivot_id
-This is the assigned_pivot_id of the accessory+user relationships in the accessories_users table Use Get-SnipeItAccessoryOwner to find out nooded value
+This is the assigned_pivot_id of the accessory+user relationships in the accessories_users table Use Get-SnipeitAccessoryOwner to find out nooded value

 ```yaml
 Type: Int32